bb0107/tinythingapi/README.md

 Check https://github.com/Icenbeis/tinythingapi/example for implementation in PHP or on Arduino (e.g. WEMOS D1 mini, ESP8266 or similar).

 ## Usage

+## License
+This project - except of 3rd party libraries (see next chapter) -  is subject to the terms of the Mozilla Public License, v.
+2.0.
+Please refer to https://github.com/Icenbeis/tinythingapi/blob/master/LICENSE for further details.

 ## 3rd Party Libraries